Top 5 Venture Capital Firms in Arlington

 3. DARPA

-DARPA, the Defense Advanced Research Projects Agency, is the central research and development organization for the U.S. Department of Defense.
-It operates to make pivotal investments in breakthrough technologies for national security.
+The Defense Advanced Research Projects Agency (DARPA) is the central research and development organization for the U.S. Department of Defense.
+It operates differently from a traditional VC firm, focusing on funding breakthrough technologies for national security.

 - Founded: 1958